-6 Tips to Mitigate Construction Project Risk
+6 Tips to Mitigate Construction Project Risks

 Tip #2 – Catch a Fraudulent COI

-Tip #3 – Check if Insurers are Legal Companies
+Tip #3 – Check if Insurers Are Legal Companies

-Tip #4 – Implement Rational Project Timelines
+Tip #4 – Put in Place Rational Project Timelines

 Also, if your project timeline is too tight, experienced insurance companies will recognize the rushed completion dates and charge higher premiums.
-When projects are on a tight schedule, contractors feel rushed, which leads to a higher risk of injuries or accidents, forcing the insurer to charge you more for the specified coverage.
+When projects are on a tight schedule, subcontractors feel rushed, which leads to a higher risk of injuries or accidents, forcing the insurer to charge you more for the coverage.

 Tip #5 – Understand Your Contract & Check for Correct Coverage

 The contracts in place can vary based on the project, scope, or third party.
 Therefore, your risk management team must know which coverage is acceptable for each contract.
 Make sure your team is knowledgeable and trained to find inaccurate insurance exclusions and endorsements.
 Also, make sure they review policies against the contract to ensure compliance.

 Read over the policy and check for any misspellings, inaccurate contact information, correct policy dates are in place, and if the broker is still active with the provided policy.
 Also, it is important to remind subcontractors to update their COIs at least a month in advance.
 With SmartCompliance, this process is automatic.